EleSistPhy/EleSistPhy/README.md

 ### Hi there 👋

-## ✨ about me ✨
+## ✨A little more about me ✨

+### 😄 Pronouns: She| Her
-### I’m currently learning Python with a focus on CyberSecurity.
+### 🌱I’m currently learning Python with a focus on CyberSecurity.
 ### 🌱 I’m currently learning JavaScript, CSS and HTML.
-### 😄 Pronouns: She| Her
+### 🌱 I love Physics and astronomy.